dekoza/mtgpl/GRN.rst

 :mtgtip:`Hatchery Spider<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/b/0b841904-202c-4b42-869a-e345112ab1c8.jpg?1572893364|https://scryfall.com/card/grn/132/hatchery-spider?utm_source=api>`
    Reach

    Undergrowth — When you cast this spell, reveal the top X cards of your library, where X is the number of creature cards in your graveyard.
-You may put a green permanent card with converted mana cost X or less from among them onto the battlefield.
+You may put a green permanent card with mana value X or less from among them onto the battlefield.
 Put the rest on the bottom of your library in a random order.

 :mtgtip:`Hitchclaw Recluse<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/e/fe349432-8726-49cf-ad07-6f8add8f78c8.jpg?1615300690|https://scryfall.com/card/grn/133/hitchclaw-recluse?utm_source=api>`